linear-b/gitstream/README.md

   <a href="https://github.com/linear-b/gitstream/discussions/102">Feature Updates</a>
   </p>

+## 🤝 Community Engagement

+We believe in the power of community and welcome contributions from developers around the world.
+Whether you're fixing bugs, adding new features, or improving documentation, your contributions are valuable to us.
+Please check our [contribution guidelines](https://github.com/linear-b/gitstream/blob/main/CONTRIBUTING.md) to get started.

+Join our [community discussions](https://github.com/linear-b/gitstream/discussions) to share your ideas, ask questions, and connect with other gitStream users.

+## 🧠 askAI Capabilities

+We're excited to introduce the askAI features that leverage AI to enhance your code review process.
+With askAI, you can:

+* Perform comprehensive code reviews to identify bugs, security risks, and style guide violations.
+* Generate concise summaries of PR changes to quickly understand the scope of modifications.
+* Suggest additional test cases for uncovered or modified functions, including edge cases.

+### askAI Examples

+- **Code Review**: Automatically perform a code review using AI to identify potential issues and suggest improvements.
+[Learn more](https://docs.gitstream.cm/automations/integrations/askAI/code-review/README.md).

+- **Summarize PR Changes**: Use AI to generate a bullet-point summary of changes in a pull request.
+[Learn more](https://docs.gitstream.cm/automations/integrations/askAI/summarize-pr/README.md).

+- **Suggest Tests**: AI suggests additional test cases for new or modified functions in your PR.
+[Learn more](https://docs.gitstream.cm/automations/integrations/askAI/add-tests/README.md).

+Explore our [documentation](https://docs.gitstream.cm) to get started with these features and see how they can streamline your workflow.

 ## ⭐️ Why gitStream?
 Our research shows that code reviews are [the most consistent bottleneck in the software development process](https://devinterrupted.substack.com/p/analysis-the-quickest-path-to-halving?utm_source=G&utm_medium=referral&utm_campaign=gitStream+-+GitHub+Repo), so we built gitStream to enable dev teams to use simple YAML configurations to reduce code review toil and improve software quality.